Battle of Lewiston

-The Battle of Lewiston saw Major General Phineas Riall lead a combined British and Native force against the American town of Lewiston.
+The Battle of Lewiston saw Major General Phineas Riall lead a combined British and Native force against the American town of Lewiston in New York.
 They defeated the Americans in the area and then looted and burnt the town.

 Background

 On December 10, 1813, American Brigadier General George McClure abandoned Fort George, Ontario because of a British force under General Gordon Drummond advancing toward him.
 Before leaving the Americans burned the town of Newark.
 Drummond's men then crossed the Niagara River in the Capture of Fort Niagara.
 Major General Phineas Riall launched an attack on the nearby town of Lewiston in conjunction.

 Battle

 On the night of December 19, 1813, a force of 500 men consisting of Native American warriors, the main body of the 1st Battalion of the 1st Regiment of Foot and the 41st Regiment of Foot, commanded by Major-General Phineas Riall, crossed the Niagara river to attack the Americans at Lewiston.
 In the town of Lewiston was an American gun battery threatening Queenston.
 The American garrison at Lewiston had only 100 men and most of them retreated south toward Fort Schlosser.
 The retreat was too hasty to save the cannon at the battery and so they had to leave a 12 pounder and a 6 pounder cannon to the British.
 A small American contingent under an American officer named Major Bennett was trapped by the natives on the Lewiston Heights.
 The trapped Americans made a breakout when they charged down from the heights and away from the natives.
 In the escape, the Americans lost 8 killed.
 Riall's men pursued the Americans south.
 At Fort Schlosser, Canadians fighting for America led by Colonel Joseph Willcocks moved north to meet Riall's force.
 The Canadians fought a rearguard action skirmishing with the British for 2 days until they escaped across the Tonawanda Creek.
 The Canadians suffered 9 killed in the fighting.